iimyarin/ITDS301_ProjectHealthCare/README.md

 Direct to : http://localhost:5173/Observation
 Fill form and submit form.
     - Subject Reference = Patient/{id}
-Use Dev Tool(F12) to peek through the console for a ServiceRequestId Now we can see result at http://localhost:8080/fhir/Observation/
+Use Dev Tool(F12) to peek through the console for a ObservationId Now we can see result at http://localhost:8080/fhir/Observation/
 ```